 He is hailed as the father of freedom by some and as a regicidal dictator by others.
 Everyone can probably agree that he was a force to be reckoned with.

 Oliver participated in the English Civil Wars.
 The wars ended with the dethronement of King Charles I of England.
-And Oliver was one of the people who signed the king’s death sentence.
+And Oliver was among those who signed the king’s death sentence.

-Then Oliver became the head of the short-lived Republican Commonwealth.
-And he introduced many reforms.
+Then Oliver became the head of the short-lived Republican Commonwealth. and introduced many reforms.

 8. Ludwig van Beethoven’s life mask